bestia-dev-archived/mem1/README.md

 Everything is changing fast.
 This situation is on 2019-04-06.
 Luciano Bestia
 The next iteration of this project is here:  https://github.com/LucianoBestia/mem2
+Some beginner Rust tutorials are https://github.com/LucianoBestia/rust01_the_beginning and  https://github.com/LucianoBestia/rust02_workspace_and_testing
 # mem1
 Learning to use Rust Wasm/WebAssembly with Dodrio Virtual Dom on a simple memory game for kids.
 The images are funny cartoon characters from the alphabet.
 The cards grid is only 4x4.
 You can play it here on the GitHubPage:
 https://lucianobestia.github.io/mem1_website/index.html
-The source files for the GitHub page are here:
+The source files for the GitHub page are here (it needs only a simple static file server):
 https://github.com/LucianoBestia/mem1_website
 ## Prepare the development environment
+In my previous projects are the instructions how to install a basic Rust environment.
-On Windows install wasm-pack workflow tool from here:
+For Wasm we need to install wasm-pack workflow tool from here:
 https://rustwasm.github.io/wasm-pack/

 ## Source